PaulR2023/cse15l-lab-reports/lab2.md

 ![Image](Hello message .png)
 Which methods in your code are called?

     -The method being called is the public String handleRequest(URI URL)

 What are the relevant arguments to those methods, and the values of any relevant fields of the class?
     -The relevant arguments with these methods are URL

 How do the values of any relevant fields of the class change from this specific request?
 If no values got changed, explain why.
+    -

 ![Image](How are you .png)
 Which methods in your code are called?

     -The method being called is the public String handleRequest(URI URL)

 What are the relevant arguments to those methods, and the values of any relevant fields of the class?

--The relevant argument within these methods are

     -The relevant arguments with these methods are the String value that will print from the function of S

--How do the values of any relevant fields of the class change from this specific request?
+How do the values of any relevant fields of the class change from this specific request?
 If no values got changed, explain why.
+    -

 - The path to the private key for your SSH key for logging into ieng6 (on your computer or on the home directory of the lab computer)
 ![Image](priv key .png)